Warhol's Marilyn portrait sells for $243m

-Pop artist Andy Warhol’s famed 1964 silk-screen portrait of Marilyn Monroe has sold for $US170 million ($A243 million), a record for a work by an American artist sold at auction.
+Pop artist Andy Warhol’s famed 1964 silk-screen portrait of Marilyn Monroe has sold for $US170 million ($243 million), a record for a work by an American artist sold at auction.

 Shot Sage Blue Marilyn is one in a series of portraits Warhol made of the actress following her death in 1962 and has since become one of pop art’s best-known pieces.

-Held in the collection of Swiss art dealers Thomas and Doris Ammann, it was sold by Christie’s at an auction in New York on Monday.
+Held in the collection of Swiss art dealers Thomas and Doris Ammann, it was sold by Christie’s at an auction in New York on Monday (local time).
 Pre-sale estimates had reached as high as $US200 million.

 The sale broke the previous record for an American artwork at auction of $US110.5 million set in 2017 for a 1982 painting by Jean-Michel Basquiat.